nucleic/enaml/enaml/workbench/schema.rst

 Extension Points
 ----------------
-An extension point is declared as an element in the 'extension_points' array of the plugin manifest.
+An extension point is declared as an element in the 'extensionPoints' array of the plugin manifest.
 It is an object which contains the properties defined below.
 Additional properties are not allowed.

 id
-	The globally unique identifier of the plugin.
+	The globally unique identifier of the extension point.
 This value must be a string and can be provided in one of two forms:

 	 	- A simple string with no dots.
 With this form, the extension point is assumed to belong to the namespace defined by the plugin id.